 Your parents should check your credit report every few years.
 They can do this free at annualcreditreport.com.
 When they enter your Social Security number on the site, nothing should come up.
-If you have a credit report, your parents should contact the fraud line at a major credit bureau.
-Getting bills or official mail in your name is also a sign of possible trouble.
+If you have a credit report, it's a sign of possible identity theft.
+Your parents should contact the fraud line at a major credit bureau to report what happened.
+Getting bills or letters from the Internal Revenue Service in vour name and invitations to apply for credit cards are also signs of possible trouble.